Leaders in Minimally Invasive Procedures in NY and NJ.

 There are several spinal conditions that you might experience that can cause changes in the spine, the most common being herniated discs, degenerative disc complications, facet joint syndrome, and spondylosis.
 Aging, injury or excessive wear-and-tear can also contribute to your condition.

-Talk with your doctor or make an appointment with Dr. Q about a laminoforaminotomy decompression procedure if you are experiencing the following symptoms:
+Talk with your doctor or make an appointment with us to discuss a laminoforaminotomy decompression procedure if you are experiencing the following symptoms:

-The endoscopic approach to a decompression procedure allows for Dr. Q to remove a small portion of bone in the spinal foramina and lamina, which helps to relieve pressure on nerves and other spinal structures.
-If necessary, Dr. Q may perform other surgical procedures alongside the decompression to treat any other conditions.
+The endoscopic approach to a decompression procedure allows for a surgeon to remove a small portion of bone in the spinal foramina and lamina, which helps to relieve pressure on nerves and other spinal structures.
+If necessary, we may perform other surgical procedures alongside the decompression to treat any other conditions.

 A laminoforaminotomy decompression provides relief on your spinal nerves and blood vessels, which helps to relieve pain and numbness.
 We use this endoscopic approach at Q Spine Institute as an outpatient procedure, and typically patients are able to leave the same day as their procedure.